 Mapping detected labels to predetermined categories

 Imagine you're developing a website selling stock photography.
 Your user interface might allow visitors to search or browse images within predefined categories such as wildlife, nature, and cityscapes.
-When the Vision API returns "giraffe," "elephants," or "savanna" as image labels, you want the image automatically organized under the wildlife category.
+When the Cloud Vision returns "giraffe," "elephants," or "savanna" as image labels, you want the image automatically organized under the wildlife category.

-The Vision API returns one or more labels for an image.
+The Cloud Vision returns one or more labels for an image.
 For each image, the detected image labels are compared against the words defining a given category.
-When there are one or more direct matches, the Vision API confidence score for each matching label is summed, creating a category confidence score for each category.
-This score is a numerical representation of how well the words defining a predetermined category map to a given image's returned Vision API labels.
+When there are one or more direct matches, the Cloud Vision confidence score for each matching label is summed, creating a category confidence score for each category.
+This score is a numerical representation of how well the words defining a predetermined category map to a given image's returned Cloud Vision labels.
 The category with the highest category confidence value is chosen as the image category and added to the search index.
 In the case of a tie, you could add the image to the qualifying categories or define an additional heuristic for uniquely mapping the image to a single category.